Easter Lily (badge): Introduction (1925–1926)

-The Easter Lily was introduced in 1926 by Cumann na mBan.
-Proceeds from the sale of the badge went to the Irish Republican Prisoners' Dependants Fund.
+Proceeds from the sale of the badge went to the Irish Republican Prisoners' Dependents' Fund.
 Traditionally, they were sold outside church gates on Easter Sunday and worn at republican commemorations.
-In the early years of their existence, people from a broad political spectrum – from Fianna Fáil to Sinn Féin – wore lilies, which were sold by members of those political parties as well as the Irish Republican Army (IRA), Fianna Éireann, and Conradh na Gaeilge.
+In the early years of their existence, people from a broad political spectrum, from Fianna Fáil to Sinn Féin, wore lilies, which were sold by members of those political parties as well as the Irish Republican Army (IRA), Fianna Éireann, and Conradh na Gaeilge.
+The youth movement Clan na Gael also sold the badge as part of the same Cumann na mBan fundraising campaign, which was explicitly framed as a republican alternative to the Remembrance poppy appeal for the relief of Irish ex-servicemen.
+The Easter Lily Committee, which administered the sale of the badge on behalf of Cumann na mBan, was supported financially and administratively by Sinn Féin and the IRA, who recognised its importance in raising funds for both organisations; its early treasurer was Cumann na mBan member Elgin O'Rahilly (née Barry), who had been imprisoned and had gone on hunger strike in 1923.